AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Spring-2021/README.md

 3. Basics of Calculus
 4. Basics of Linear Algebra

-#### What to bring:
+[Here](https://forms.gle/k3sidBtcAikQziQU7) is an optional quiz for you to brush up your Python skills before the workshop: https://forms.gle/k3sidBtcAikQziQU7
-Please bring your laptop fully charged and with WiFi connection.

 Please [download and install Anaconda with Python 3.8 version](https://www.anaconda.com/products/individual#Downloads) in your laptop ahead of the workshop.

 ### Topics to be covered: